 Instructions:

-2. In a large bowl, whisk together soy sauce, smoked paprika, brown sugar, Worcestershire sauce, and garlic powder.
+2. In a small bowl, whisk together pineapple juice, brown sugar, Scotch bonnet pepper jam, soy sauce, honey, and garlic powder.

 Ingredients: